jr-leary7/scLANE/README.md

                                 fdr.cutoff = 0.01)
 ```

-Next, fitted values from the `marge`, intercept-only, GLM, and GAM models can be plotted over gene expression & pseudotime using `plotModels()`.
+Next, fitted values from the intercept-only, GLM, `scLANE`, and GAM models can be plotted over gene expression & pseudotime using `plotModels()`.
 In this case we'd be plotting the results for the gene CXCL8.
 We omit the intercept-only model in this case using `plot.null = FALSE` as it makes the plot cleaner.

 ```
 plotModels(test.dyn.res = gene_stats,